e-Learning Blog

 ・World Standard Platform

-The biggest reason why Moodle continues to be chosen around the world is because it is a world standard LMS, meaning it has been polished and standardized by universities and other organizations around the world.
+The biggest reason Moodle continues to be chosen worldwide is that it is a world-standard LMS, a system that has been refined and standardized by universities and other organizations around the globe.

-By using a world standard system and implementing organizational reforms tailored to the system, it is possible to review the structure and way of existence of the organization and improve its international competitiveness.
+By using a world-standard system and implementing organizational reforms tailored to the system, it becomes possible to review the structure and nature of the organization, thereby enhancing international competitiveness.

-As for achievements, it is the No. 1 share in universities in Europe and Japan, and it is widely used not only in the education field but also in global companies, government agencies, and other organizations around the world.
+As a result, it holds the No. 1 market share in universities in Europe and Japan, and is widely adopted not only in educational settings but also by global companies, government agencies, and other organizations around the world.

-In addition, looking at the numbers, it is used in more than 170,000 sites, has more than 300 million users, and is truly the world's largest education platform.
+Additionally, from a numerical perspective, it boasts over 170,000 sites, more than 300 million users, and is utilized in 243 countries and regions, making it truly the largest educational platform in the world.
 (Refer to Moodle HQ statistics)

 ・License fees are free

-Although it is open source software, it has all the necessary functions as an LMS.
+Although it is open-source software, it has all the necessary features as an LMS.

-※GPL (GNU General Public License) is a license that sets the conditions for using software, also known as a general public license in Japanese.
-There are mainly two contents: ① It is possible to freely use, redistribute, modify, and distribute derivative software. ② For derivative software (modified software or integrated software), the GNU GPL license requires the disclosure, use, redistribution, and modification of source code.
+*GPL (GNU General Public License) is a license that stipulates the conditions for the use of software, known in Japanese as a general public use license.
+It mainly consists of two points: 1) It allows free use, redistribution, modification, and the creation and distribution of derivative software.
+2) For derivative software (modified software or software used in combination), the GNU GPL license stipulates the publication, use, redistribution, and modification of the source code.

-In addition to using Moodle's basic functions, you can customize it to fit your organization's needs.
-With flexible customization tailored to the specific goals and needs of each course, it can accommodate classes of any size, from small to large.
+In addition to using Moodle's basic features, it can be customized to meet the needs of your organization.
+Flexible customization tailored to the individual objectives and needs of courses is possible, allowing for adaptation to any class size, from small courses to large ones.

-With a highly versatile editor, you can easily insert images and videos, making it easy to create teaching materials.
+Equipped with a highly versatile editor, it allows for easy incorporation of images and videos, making it simple to create teaching materials.

-With compatibility for smartphones and tablets, students can comfortably attend lectures anytime, anywhere.
+Since it is compatible with smartphones and tablets, participants can comfortably attend lectures anytime and anywhere.

 3-2.
 Disadvantages of Moodle

-Moodle has a wide range of functions, so it is necessary to make it easy to use for educators and learners by assuming how it will be used.
-In order to actually operate it, various tasks such as course registration, contacting users, delivery, and effectiveness measurement will occur.
-In order to successfully introduce and operate it, it is also necessary to build a business flow.
+Moodle has a wealth of features, so it is essential to consider how it will be used and make it user-friendly for educators and learners.
+Additionally, to actually operate it, various tasks such as course registration, communication with users, distribution, and effectiveness measurement will arise.
+To ensure the successful implementation and operation, it is also necessary to build the business flow.

-・Moodle has a wide range of standard features, but for functions that are difficult to achieve with just those, customization and plugin development are necessary.
+・Moodle has a wealth of standard features, but for functionalities that are difficult to achieve with just those, customization and plugin development are necessary.

 Examples of customization: wanting to integrate with other internal systems, wanting to streamline operational tasks, etc.